 Pickling is a process of reducing the high temperatures of stainless steels, from hot working, heat treatment or welding, by means of acid treatment.
 This process also aids in removing steel or iron particles and red rust from the corroded steel surfaces.
 Corrosion particles formed after rusting of free iron cannot be removed using passivation.
 Besides producing undesirable aesthetics, rusting of surfaces due to high temperatures also minimizes the corrosion resistance of the steel surface layer.

-The type of corrosion scale and its removal method pertain to the grades and their heat treatments.
+The type of corrosion scale and its removal method pertain to the stainless steel grades and their heat treatments.
 Chromium-containing steel grades, such as grades 410, 416 and 430, have strong corrosion scale.

 All kinds of pickling processes will lead to metal removal to a certain extent.
 As a result, there is a considerable reduction in the brightness of the steel surfaces, and also in surface dimensions.